Tearsheet

 In 2021, Veeva converted to a Public Benefit Corporation, aligning its mission with its customers' work.
 The key strategic move of this era is the migration of its CRM product off Salesforce and onto the native Vault platform, with a 2030 deadline for customers.
 This consolidates its platform, deepens its competitive moat, and sets the stage for future growth driven by AI and expansion into adjacent industries.

 Price structure is in a downtrend.
 Multiple SMA levels broken and declining.
 Thesis requires reclaiming 200D before any bull case is credible.
 Relative to SPY: Lagging the market on the 63D window, but 'relative strength' is beginning to stabilize; watch for inflection.
 Volume and momentum show mild positive lean.
 The accumulation signals present but not yet dominant.
-Earnings history is neutral.
-The market reaction and subsequent drift do not give a clear directional signal.
+Earnings history is clearly negative.
+The market punished the print and the drift confirms distribution.
+Thesis is under pressure.

 ① Structure